supportpal/addon-language-english/README.md

 ## Other Language Packs

-We have a number of [user-contributed language packs](https://github.com/supportpal?q=addon-language-&type=all&language=&sort=) available at Github.
+We have a number of [user-contributed language packs](https://marketplace.supportpal.com/category/languages) available at our marketplace.
+These can be [installed in your SupportPal installation](https://docs.supportpal.com/current/Language+Packs+Available+Language+Packs#AvailableLanguagePacks) in just a few clicks.

+The underlying code for these language packs can be found at [GitHub](https://github.com/orgs/supportpal/repositories?q=addon-language).

 ## Related Repositories